Vyral/jeff-riber/_posts/2019-11-01-a-quick-guide-to-how-real-estate-agents-get-paid.md

 2\.
 All agents and brokerages have to abide by the Sherman Antitrust Act, which is intended to prevent price-fixing.
 In other words, it’s illegal for one real estate company to go to another company and establish an average commission rate for a transaction.
 If you ask an agent what the average commission is and they’re finicky about answering, that’s why. **There is no such thing as an “average” commission.** Each brokerage sets their own commission rate.&nbsp;

 3\.
-It’s also important to note that **agents don’t get paid directly.** The commission the seller pays goes straight to the agents’ brokerage because there is a difference between what you pay and what you get.
-Some agents may be a great deal for the money, others not so much.
-After they receive the commission, they then split it with their agent.
-This is another thing that’s negotiable—different companies offer different splits for their agents. &nbsp;
+It’s also important to note that **agents don’t get paid directly.** The commission the seller pays goes straight to the agents’ brokerage.
+The agent is then paid a portion of the commission from the brokerage.
+So, different companies may have different commission rates.
+And different agents within the company may have different commission splits.
+This is another thing that’s negotiable. &nbsp;

 {% include pullquote.html %}